rafalp/Misago/docs/settings/Core.md

 Hourly limit of posts that may be posted from single account.
 Fail-safe for situations when forum is flooded by spam bot.
 Change to 0 to lift this restriction.

+## `MISAGO_JS_CATALOG_PACKAGES`

+List of packages that should be included in Misago's default JS I18n catalog, available under the `/django-i18n.js` url.
+Defaults to `['misago']`.
+See [Django documentation](https://docs.djangoproject.com/en/1.10/topics/i18n/translation/#internationalization-in-javascript-code) for further explanation.

 ## `MISAGO_LOGIN_API_URL`
 URL to API endpoint used to authenticate sign-in credentials.
 Musn't contain api prefix or wrapping slashes.
 Defaults to 'auth/login'.